ReMendess/ReMendess/README.md

 - 💹 MBA in Data Science and Artificial Intelligence
 - 📘 Inteligence Artificial Degree in progress.
-- 📚 Completed courses in Machine Learning, Deep Learning, and Data Analysis
+- 📚 Completed courses in Machine Learning, Deep Learning, and Data Analysis.
-- 📝 Regularly attending to data science meetups and conferences
+- 🖥️ Completed courses in ABAP, SAP debugging and Functional Configurations.

 ## 🌐 Connect With Me